FDijkema/LumParser/README.md

 ```

 # Importing the library
-Make sure all dependencies are installed.
 To import the lumparser library, include the line

 ```
 import lumparser